vBarbaros/medium-py/README.md

 # Repository Name

-Welcome to the `medium-ng` repository!
+Welcome to the `medium-py` repository!

 This repository contains the source code for various apps and code discussed in articles published on Medium.